Port Jefferson Station, New York

 Real Estate and Living

-The housing market in Port Jefferson Station is characterized by:
+The housing stock in Port Jefferson Station is characterized by:

-• A mix of older properties and updated residences
+• A mix of older homes, renovated properties, and updated residences

 This makes it an attractive option for: